Aliases for GPX6 Gene

 GeneCards Summary for GPX6 Gene

 GPX6 (Glutathione Peroxidase 6) is a Protein Coding gene.
-Among its related pathways are Selenium Metabolism and Selenoproteins and Glutathione metabolism.
+Among its related pathways are Insulin secretion and Cellular Senescence (REACTOME).
 GO annotations related to this gene include glutathione peroxidase activity.
 An important paralog of this gene is GPX3.